att-circ-contrl/SynchBox/README.md

 * `code-firmware` -- Firmware source code for the SynchBox.
 * `datasheets` -- Vendor-supplied datasheets.
 Under vendor copyright.
+* `hardware-main` -- Boards, CAM files, and drawings for the I/O SynchBox internal components.
+* `hardware-periphs` -- Boards, CAM files, meshes, and drawings for external peripherals and accessories.
 * `hexfiles` -- Firmware binaries for the SynchBox.
 * `manuals` -- SynchBox documentation.
 * `manuals-src` -- Source for rebuilding the SynchBox documentation.
 * `notes` -- Assorted notes regarding SynchBox use and development.
+* `utils` -- Various helper scripts.

+Within each hardware component's folder the following subdirectories may be
+present:

+* `boards` -- Printed circuit board design files.
+Anything with the `.pcb` extension was made with the "`pcb`" program (now part of `gEDA`).
+* `boards/gerber` -- Files for printed circuit board fabrication as generated by `pcb`.
+* `boards/plots` -- Manually assembled renderings of the circuit board layout.
+* `cad` -- CAD files (mechanical models) for cases and faceplates.
+Files with the `.fcstd` extension were made with the "`FreeCAD`" program.
+Files with `.iges` and `.step` extensions are models exported to industry-standard formats that can be imported into different CAD programs.
+* `drawings` -- Mechanical drawings of boards, cases, and faceplates.
+* `mech` -- CAM files (toolpaths) for cases and faceplates.
+Files with the `.crv` extension were made with Vectric's `VCut` program.
+Files with the `.crv3d` extension were made with Vectric's `Aspire` program but can probably be imported into `VCut`.
+Files with the `.txt` extension are g-code; the tool for each g-code file is usually indicated in the filename.
+* `meshes` -- STL meshes for 3d printed parts.
+* `notes` -- Assorted design documentation not covered above.
+* `packages` -- Automatically generated files derived from the above.
+This typically includes a `.zip` archive of the gerber files using the naming conventions of the "Seeed Studio" PCB fabrication service, a .png rendering of the board generated from the gerber files, .zip archives containing g-code toolpaths for various hardware parts, and .stl files containing meshes for various hardware parts.
+* `schematics` -- Manually generated schematics for printed circuit boards.
+Anything with the `.fig` extension was made with the "`xfig`" program.

+Regarding the software tools used:

+* I have a love/hate relationship with the `pcb` program.
+It works just well enough that it isn't worth my time to learn a new program, but the parts of the interface that I use have gone steadily downhill since 2003.
+It also won't check a layout against a netlist, which is vital for anything more complicated than the boards in this project.
+If you need to modify existing board layouts, I suggest importing the gerber files into your preferred PCB CAD program rather than trying to use the design files as-is.

+* I have a love/hate relationship with the `FreeCAD` program.
+It works just well enough that it isn't worth my time to learn a new program, but it has very strange ideas about how many operations should be done and it lacks several features that would be very helpful for building models.
+If you need to modify existing mechanical models, I suggest importing `.step` or `.iges` models into your preferred CAD program.

+* I've had good experiences with Vectric's CAM software, and the price for `VCut` is reasonable for hobbyists.
+This generates 2D toolpaths at multiple depths, so it's fine for cases and faceplates for electronics.
+That said, it should be possible to convert EPS to DXF and import DXF into any CAM program, or to reimplement the case designs very quickly using the mechanical drawings, so any CAM program should be sufficient if you need to generate new toolpaths.

 _This is the end of the file._